Edsuns/f7-capacitor-vite-vue-ts/README.md

 1. Clone this repository.

-2. Run `npm run install` from the project root.
+2. Run `npm install` from the project root.

 3. Run `npm run dev` to deploy the project for development.